Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Discussion

-\textbf{Relation to recent work.} Recent contributions have revisited the foundations of design-based inference from distinct perspectives. \citet{ghadiri2023finite} develop a finite-sample unbiased regression-adjusted estimator under simple random assignment, using a cross-fitted formulation that motivates the present work.
-However, their approach does not attain the asymptotically efficient variance bound. \citet{harshaw2022design}, in contrast, take a design-based perspective: rather than modifying the estimator, they optimize the randomization mechanism itself to minimize the variance of the unadjusted Horvitz--Thompson estimator.
-Finally, \citet{spiess2025optimal} characterize the necessary conditions under which design-based estimators such as Horvitz--Thompson or difference-in-means are unbiased.
+\textbf{Relation to recent work.} Recent work has proposed innovative methods for covariate adjustment in randomized experiments. \citet{ghadiri2023finite} develops a cross-fitting unbiased regression-adjusted estimator for simple random assignment.
+This approach, however, does not attain the \cite{lin2013agnostic} variance in large samples. \citet{harshaw2022design}, in contrast, takes a design-based perspective: rather than modifying the estimator, they optimize the randomization mechanism itself to minimize the variance of the unadjusted Horvitz--Thompson estimator.
+Finally, \citet{spiess2025optimal} characterizes the necessary conditions under which design-based estimators such as Horvitz--Thompson or difference-in-means are unbiased.
 For the HT estimator, these conditions require a leave-one-out structure, which our LOORA-HT estimator satisfies by construction.
-For the DM estimator, unbiasedness requires a leave-two-out structure; we show that LOORA-DM can be equivalently viewed as a leave-two-out estimator, thereby satisfying Spiess’s condition.
+For the DM estimator, unbiasedness requires a leave-two-out structure.
+We show below that LOORA-DM can be represented as a leave-two-out estimator, thereby satisfying Spiess’s condition.
 Hence, our estimators are not only consistent with the theoretical framework of \citet{spiess2025optimal}, but also provide constructive, closed-form realizations of unbiased estimators that satisfy these necessary design-based criteria.
-Detailed comparisons with these works are presented in the subsections that follow.

-\textbf{Summary of properties.} As shown in Table~\ref{tabel:comapre_estiamtors}, the LOORA-HT and LOORA-DM estimators uniquely satisfy all three desirable properties: they are finitely unbiased, asymptotically efficient, and robust to high-leverage covariate realizations under their respective randomization schemes.
-Classical regression-adjusted estimators achieve at most two of these properties.
-By contrast, the LOORA estimators combine the robustness of design-based estimators with the efficiency of regression adjustment in a single, tractable framework.
+The remainder of this section provides a detailed comparison with prior work.